sulu/sulu/UPGRADE.md

 ### Listbuilder

+The listbuilder uses now expressions to build the query.
+In course of these changes some default values have been removed from some methodes of the `AbstractListBuilder because of unclear meaning / effect.
+Changed function parameters:

+- where (conjunction removed)
+- between (conjunction removed)

+### Listbuilder

 It's now possible to have multiple sort fields by calling `sort()`.
 It's previous behavior was to always reset the sort field, instead of adding a new one.
 Check if you haven't applied `sort()` multiple times to a listbuilder with the purpose of overriding its previous sort field.